MicrosoftDocs/sql-docs/docs/2014/database-engine/extensions-to-adventureworks-to-demonstrate-in-memory-oltp.md

     ALTER AUTHORIZATION ON DATABASE::AdventureWorks2014 TO [<NewLogin>]
     ```

-5. Download the sample script ‘[!INCLUDE[ssSQL14](../includes/sssql14-md.md)] RTM [!INCLUDE[hek_2](../includes/hek-2-md.md)] Sample.sql’ from [SQL Server 2014 RTM In-Memory OLTP Sample](http://go.microsoft.com/fwlink/?LinkID=396372) to a local folder.
+5. Download the sample script '[!INCLUDE[ssSQL14](../includes/sssql14-md.md)] RTM [!INCLUDE[hek_2](../includes/hek-2-md.md)] Sample.sql' from [SQL Server 2014 RTM In-Memory OLTP Sample](http://go.microsoft.com/fwlink/?LinkID=396372) to a local folder.

-6. Update the value for the variable ‘checkpoint_files_location’ in the script '[!INCLUDE[ssSQL14](../includes/sssql14-md.md)] RTM [!INCLUDE[hek_2](../includes/hek-2-md.md)] Sample.sql', to point to the target location for the [!INCLUDE[hek_2](../includes/hek-2-md.md)] checkpoint files.
+6. Update the value for the variable 'checkpoint_files_location' in the script '[!INCLUDE[ssSQL14](../includes/sssql14-md.md)] RTM [!INCLUDE[hek_2](../includes/hek-2-md.md)] Sample.sql', to point to the target location for the [!INCLUDE[hek_2](../includes/hek-2-md.md)] checkpoint files.
 The checkpoint files should be placed on a drive with good sequential IO performance.

      Update the value for the variable 'database_name' to point to the AdventureWorks2014 database.

-    1. Be sure to include the backslash ‘\’ as part of the path name
+    1. Be sure to include the backslash '\' as part of the path name

     2. Example: